Global Hilbert expansion for the relativistic Vlasov-Maxwell-Boltzmann system: Introduction

 It is important to note that the relativistic nature of bounded velocity $\hat{p}$ and the strong weight $(1+|p|)^k$ play key roles.
-We remark that the $W^{1,\infty}$ estimate \eqref{TWEB1} in Proposition \ref{TWEB} fail for the classical Boltzmann equation with unbounded velocity.
+We remark that the $W^{1,\infty}$ estimate \eqref{TWEB1} in Proposition \ref{TWEB} fails for the classical Vlasov-Maxwell-Boltzmann system with unbounded velocity.
+Our method relies crucially on the Glassey-Strauss representation, which fails for the non-relativistic case.
+Once the relativistic 1-fluid model is derived, it is then possible to study the classical (non-relativistic limit) as the speed of light goes to $\infty$.
+It is possible to extend our result to the 2D case, with a similar Glassey-Strauss formulation in $2D$ \cite{Glassey-Schaeffer-CMP-1997}.

-In Section \ref{w1h}, we establish $W^{1,\infty}$ estimate for $h^{\varepsilon}$.
+In Section \ref{w1h}, we establish the $W^{1,\infty}$ estimate for $h^{\varepsilon}$.
 In \cite{Guo-Jang-CMP-2010}, such an estimate relies on a second integration by parts